orbcode/orbuculum/README.md

     -c 0,volume,"\l%d\b\n"

-Be aware that if you start making the formatting or screen handling too complex its quite possible your machine might not keep up...and then you will loose data!
+Be aware that if you start making the formatting or screen handling too complex its quite possible your machine might not keep up...and then the client will be dropped and you will loose data!

-While you've got `orbfifo` running a further fifo `hwevent` will be found in the output directory, which reports on events from the hardware, one event per line as follows (note that the order of these has changed);
+While you've got `orbfifo` running a further fifo `hwevent` will be found in the output directory, which reports on events from the hardware, one event per line as follows;

 * `0,[Status],[TS]` : Time status and timestamp.
 * `1,[EventType],[ExceptionNumber]` : Hardware exception.
 Event type is one of [Enter, Exit, Resume].